GoShadowS/goshadows.github.io/README.md

-# goshadows.github.io The main website of the GoShadowS Team
+# goshadows.github.io - the main website of the GoShadowS Team
 If you need any information about our projects, then subscribe to our telegram: https://t.me/SHAD11T